smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - **Six of Crows** by Leigh Bardugo, read 70 times
 - **Foundryside** by Robert Jackson Bennett, read 59 times
 - **A Tempest of Tea** by Hafsah Faizal, read 51 times
-- TIE: **The Lies of Locke Lamora** by Scott Lynch and **The Palace Job** by Patrick Weekes, each read 37 times
+- **The Palace Job** by Patrick Weekes, read 39 times
-- **The Blacktongue Thief** by Christopher Buehlman, read 35 times
+- **The Lies of Locke Lamora** by Scott Lynch, read 37 times

-**TOTAL**: 1319 books read, with 532 unique titles.
+**TOTAL**: 1319 books read, with 501 unique titles.
 730 books were claimed to qualify for hard mode.
-406 books were used only once for this square.
+365 books were used only once for this square.
 Skipped 28 times.
 Substituted 6 times.

 #### Most Read Authors